OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Expansions/GPS-Expansion.md

 The ublox chip used on the GPS expansion is the **ublox NEO-6M**.
 This chip translates the information received from the antenna into NMEA messages that the Omega can understand.

->NMEA is the National Marine Electronics Associtation protocol.
-If you're interested in marine electronics you can read the [wikipedia article on the latest NMEA protocol](https://en.wikipedia.org/wiki/NMEA_2000).
+>NMEA is the National Marine Electronics Association protocol.
+If you're interested in marine electronics you can read the [Wikipedia article on the latest NMEA protocol](https://en.wikipedia.org/wiki/NMEA_2000).

 For more on the ublox chip, see the [ublox chip datasheet][1].